 • 9:30-11 am or 1-2:30 pm

-This workshop teaches students the basic tools of acting: body, voice, and imagination.
-Students will also learn about the job of acting and explore the main stage, rehearsal hall, and costume shop.
+This hands-on workshop teaches students the basic tools of acting: body, voice, and imagination.
+Students will also learn about the job of acting and will explore the main stage, rehearsal hall, and costume shop.

 • Best for grades K-8

-This workshop will explore the characters, plot, and themes from the field trip show attended.
+This hands-on workshop will explore the characters, plot, and themes from the show your students attended.
 Students will also tour the sets and view the costume and make-up designs from the show.

 Full-Day Introduction to Theater Workshop